WARNING: This product contains nicotine. Nicotine is an addictive chemical.

-With the same taste, texture and nicotine you love, we’re aiming to help baseball ditch the tobacco and keep the ritual that’s been rooted in the sport for all these years with our best chewing tobacco alternative.
+With the same taste, texture and nicotine you love, we’re aiming to help baseball keep the ritual that’s been rooted in the sport for all these years with our best chewing tobacco alternative.

-If you’ve grown up on the diamonds like one of our founders, JD (pictured below, may or may not be dipping), you know what it’s like to throw in a lip of tobacco dip as you run out onto the field — it’s more than just falling in line with your teammates and the greats, it’s a part of the game, and it has been since the late 1800s.
+If you grew up on the diamonds, field, or ice, you know what it’s like to throw in a lip of tobacco dip as you get in the zone.
+It’s more than just falling in line with your teammates and the greats, it’s a part of the game.

 Though many players chased pop-flies with a cigarette between their lips, most thought smoking would interfere too much with their stamina — and Big Tobacco leapt at the opportunity to partner with America’s new rising legends.

 It didn’t take long for Big Tobacco to become synonymous with the country’s beloved sport.
 From the umpires to the coaches to the players and the announcers, tobacco dip emerged as baseball’s favorite vice, so much so that fans recognized teams by their tobacco sponsors.

 First baseman Lou Gehrig endorsed Camel cigarettes, power hitter Babe Ruth partnered with White Owl cigars, and free samples of smokeless tobacco from every brand flooded the bullpens and clubhouses.
 In every picture of the greats, their cheeks burst with a recognizable wad of tobacco.